Leadership and professional development

 All of these attributes make horses perfect partners in any work involving relationships.
 Whether that’s our relationship with ourself, with others, or with the world in general.
 Horses give us insights into how we show up and how we can do better.

 For leaders, executives, professionals of all types, and business teams, working with horses can bring about insights and revelations that lead to better relationships and better business outcomes.

 Ellen Lichtenstein is the founder and owner of Leg Up Learning Solutions, and the human caretaker of the program’s four horses.

-After spending over 15 years in professional communications roles – spanning from TV production to internal corporate communications to SaaS content marketing – Ellen founded Leg Up Learning Solutions with the goal of bringing the impactful lessons of horses to others in the professional world.
+After spending over 15 years in professional communications roles – spanning from TV production to internal corporate communications to SaaS content marketing – Ellen founded Leg Up Learning Solutions in 2020 with the goal of bringing the impactful lessons of horses to others in the professional world.